R\'enyi entropy of single-character CFTs on the torus: Calculating the R enyi entropy

-Using the conformal weights of the primary fields in the $\mathbb Z_2$ cyclic orbifold and their fusion rules, we find that the decompactification limits of the blocks are $q^{\frac k2 - \frac23 k},q^{\frac k2 - \frac23 k} q^{\frac{k-1}2-\frac23 k}$, and $ q^{\frac{k-1}2 -\frac23 k}$.
+Using the conformal weights of the primary fields in the $\mathbb Z_2$ cyclic orbifold and their fusion rules, we find that the decompactification limits of the blocks are $q^{\frac k2 - \frac23 k}$, $q^{\frac k2 - \frac23 k}$, $q^{\frac{k-1}2-\frac23 k}$, and $ q^{\frac{k-1}2 -\frac23 k}$.
 This implies $W_4 \sim q^{-1-\frac23 k}$ in the $\tau\to i \infty$ limit.

-The number of zeroes of the Wro\'nskian is given by $\frac b{12}-a$ \cite{Mathur:1988rx}, where $W\sim q^a$ and $\mc S\, W \sim \tau^b W$.
-This can be derived from the valence formula for a modular form of weight $k$:

-where $\nu_f(z)$ is the order of the zero of $f$ at $z$.
-We have from the behaviour of the blocks that $a = -1-\frac23$.
+The number of zeros of the Wro\'nskian is given by $\frac b{12}-a$ \cite{Mathur:1988rx}, where $W\sim q^a$ and $\mc S\, W \sim \tau^b W$.
+This can be derived from the valence formula for a modular form of weight $k$ \eqref{eq:valence}.
+We have from the behavior of the blocks that $a = -1-\frac23$.
 To find $b$, we can use the following argument.
 Using \eqref{eq:modWronski}, we see that $W_4 \to \tau^6 (\det M^{(\mc S)}) W_4$.
-Since all the conformal blocks are vacuum blocks, i.e. they reduce to characters in the coincident limit, the $\mc S$ matrix for the blocks $M^{(\mc S)}$ must be proportional to the $\mc S$ matrix of the characters:
+Since all the conformal blocks are vacuum blocks, i.e., they reduce to characters in the coincident limit, the $\mc S$ matrix for the blocks $M^{(\mc S)}$ must be proportional to the $\mc S$ matrix of the characters:

 which implies

 since $\mc S^2= 1$, and $n$ is the number of distinct characters.
 Clearly, $n=4$ for $k\geq2$, so $W_4 \to \tau^{6+4k} W_4$ under the modular $\mc S$ transformation.